U.S. budget negotiations advance but no deal yet

 Treasury later this year is expected to exhaust its statutory borrowing authority amid heavy deficit spending by the federal government.

-The four top Democrats and Republicans in the House of Representatives and Senate, along with Treasury Secretary Steven Mnuchin and Acting White House Chief of Staff Mick Mulvaney, met for about three hours during two sessions in the Capitol.
+The four top Democrats and Republicans in the House of Representatives and Senate, along with Treasury Secretary Steven Mnuchin and acting White House Chief of Staff Mick Mulvaney, met for about three hours during two sessions in the Capitol.
 Congressional leaders said progress was made.

+Following the meetings, Schumer and Democratic House Speaker Nancy Pelosi said in a joint statement the talks were “productive” and they looked forward to further negotiations.

-After a morning session, Schumer said it remains to be seen whether Republican President Donald Trump would back a pact if one emerges.
+Earlier, Schumer said it remains to be seen whether Republican President Donald Trump would back a pact if one emerges.

 In the past, Trump at the last minute has criticized some arrangements that congressional negotiators thought had his support.